arokettu/arithmetic-parser/docs/config.rst

 * Add new operators::

     <?php
-    // assume you have factorial defined
+    // assuming you have factorial() defined
     $config->addOperators(
         new BinaryOperator('^', pow(...), BinaryOperator::PRIORITY_POW, BinaryAssoc::RIGHT),
         new UnaryOperator('!', factorial(...), UnaryPos::POSTFIX),